grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 ## Video-embed

 The `video-embed` shortcode embeds videos on the page.
-This is the recommended format for short `.mp4` files of 10 MB or smaller.
+Use `.mp4` files of 10 MB or smaller.

-The shortcode requires a single argument which is the path to the video file in the media folder:
+The shortcode requires a single parameter, the `src`, to set the source of the image.
+For this, use the path to the recording file:

 ```
 {{</* video-embed src="/media/<path-to-recording/recording.mp4>" */>}}